-Academic Advising and Retention Services provides general education academic advising to ensure your academic success and help you achieve your educational goals.
+Your college student success center and Academic Advising and Retention Services provides general education academic advising to ensure your academic success and help you achieve your educational goals.
 To make the most of your advising sessions, please observe the following:

-- You must be a currently matriculated student at the time you make an appointment. - Bring a complete set of all college transcripts--unofficial copies are acceptable. - Bring a copy of your General Education certification if you attended a California Community College.
-A partial certification is acceptable. - Bring a copy of your Academic Requirements Report (MyProgress). - Learn the requirements for your major--see the SJSU Catalog for details. - See your major advisor.
+- You must be a currently matriculated student at the time you make an appointment. - Bring a complete set of all college transcripts--unofficial copies are acceptable. - · Bring a copy of your General Education certification if you attended a California Community College.
+A partial certification is acceptable. - Review your MyProgress and MyPlanner reports prior to your appointment - Learn the requirements for your major--see the SJSU Catalog for details. - See your major advisor.